Lawn mower won't start troubleshooting video: can't pull recoil pull cord

 If the recoil starter works, then the engine could have oil in the cylinder that is causing a hydraulic lock.
 Tipping the mower forward or to the side with the air filter down can fill the cylinder with oil.
 The piston can't compress the liquid oil, so the engine seizes up.
 To check for this problem, remove the spark plug.
 Clamp the bail control bar down to release the blade brake.
 Manually rotate the starter cup to see if the engine rotates with the spark plug removed.

-If the engine spins with the spark plug removed, reinstall the blower housing and pull the starter rope several times to clear the oil out of the cylinder.
+If the engine spins with the spark plug removed, reinstall the blower housing and pull the cord several times to clear the oil out of the cylinder.
 Remove the clamp from the bail control bar.
 Reinstall the spark plug and reconnect the spark plug wire.
 You may find that the engine starts after clearing the cylinder.
 The engine may sputter and smoke until the cylinder burns off the oil.

 If you can't rotate the starter cup with the spark plug removed, then the engine likely has had an internal failure such as a bent crankshaft or locked-up piston.
 Have a service technician examine and repair the engine.